PhucHauDeveloper/L340_15IRH_Hackintosh/README.md

 ## Not tested:

-  Actually afford a Macbook ( ͡° ͜ʖ ͡°)
+  Buy Macbook, actually afford a Macbook ( ͡° ͜ʖ ͡°)

 ## Not working: